Pie KiwiSaver Scheme Review

 Summary of the Pie KiwiSaver Scheme:

-- The Pie KiwiSaver Scheme offers three KiwiSaver funds, with the aim of making market-beating returns while making it simple for contributors to understand where their money is invested and how their retirement is being funded.
+- The Pie KiwiSaver Scheme offers four KiwiSaver funds, with the aim of making market-beating returns while making it simple for contributors to understand where their money is invested and how their retirement is being funded.

 - There are no performance fees, despite the funds being actively managed.
 Some KiwiSaver fund managers take a bite of any market-beating returns - the Pie KiwiSaver Scheme funds do not.

-- Pie Funds staff, directors, and shareholders invest alongside their clients, with over $100 million of the funds under management (as at 31 July 2024) being their own money.
+- Pie Funds staff, directors, and shareholders invest alongside their clients, with over $100 million of the funds under management (as at 31 March 2025) being their own money.
 We believe this approach ensures decisions are made carefully given the investment team are also investors in the funds they manage.

 - Pie Funds employs a team of global investment specialists actively managing investments, with teams based in New Zealand, Australia, and the UK.
 The firm's global approach is to leverage local expertise to navigate and understand the markets it invests in.